 RSA aims to add more vets to the network on an invitation basis.
 However, the campaign group Vets For Choice says that the coverage is still not good enough.

-On its website, Vets For Choice says: “Just as in the medical profession GP vets will explain the options for referral and recommend the Specialist or referral centre that he/she considers to be the most appropriate for the case.
+When the £200 charge was introduced, campaign group Vets For Choice said: “Just as in the medical profession GP vets will explain the options for referral and recommend the Specialist or referral centre that he/she considers to be the most appropriate for the case.
 This recommendation must be based on clinical considerations and not on financial ones.
 Pet Owners should then be free to make their choice.”